thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/attic/overview.md

 ## Motivation and Goals

-A simple, useful language for the BigFile (IC)
+A simple, useful language for the BigFile (BIG)

 -   Familiar syntax